Key Takeaways

-The best part about cleaning AC coils is that you don’t have to rely on HVAC technicians to keep them debris-free.
+The best part about cleaning AC coils is that you don’t have to rely on HVAC technicians.
 You can complete this cleaning task in less than an hour with a few supplies at home.
 To help you in your DIY AC coil cleaning project, here’s a detailed guide on how to do it using various methods.

 Types of Air Conditioner Coils

-Your air conditioner has two types of coils: evaporator and condenser coils.
+Two types of coils are found in an air conditioner: the evaporator coil and the condenser coil.
 They work in conjunction with each other during the heat transfer process.
 Any issue with either one could cause your HVAC system to break down and stop functioning.

 1. Evaporator Coils